lgeurts/lgeurts.github.io/_posts/2021-11-09-why-i-decided-to-limit-my-social-presence.md

 So, first task, I started with disposing old harddisks, floppy's, zipdrives, network cables, a Pentium Pro desktop, even an old SPARCstation.
 All the awesome stuff you usually gather when working years in IT.
 Sometimes it was a painful activity because you feel bonded with objects that link to good memories from the past.

-Anyways, this was a big step in de-cluttering my life and it has made some huge positive improvements on my productivity and what I like to call my hyper-focus.
+Anyways, this was a big step in de-cluttering my life and it has made some huge positive improvements on my productivity and what I call my hyper-focus.

 I also realized that while my workflow had improved a lot, I still did some really weird things that a younger me would never ever have approved.
 One of those things was for example leaving applications open and running in the background on my PC even when I was not there.
 I know it sounds rather silly, but closing any application when I don’t use it does help me focus on what I’m currently doing.
 For that reason I replaced the os on my daily driver (Ubuntu + Gnome) with [I3](https://i3wm.org/) on vanilla Debian.
 (See?
 I told you it's not exclusively about scoring points on [LinuxPorn](https://www.reddit.com/r/LinuxPorn/) amongst my fellow dorks!)